shur1m/one_brain_cell/README.md

 # one_brain_cell
- A flashcard app for your single brain cell.
+ A flashcard app for single-celled organisms.